spsforks/QB64-Wiki/LINE-INPUT.md

 * Use [_DEST](_DEST) [_CONSOLE](_CONSOLE) before LINE INPUT statements to receive input from a [$CONSOLE]($CONSOLE) window.
 * **Note: QB64** will not remove CHR$(0) from the end of LINE INPUT string return values like QBasic did.

 ## Example(s)

-## Example(s)
 Preventing screen roll after an input entry on the bottom 2 screen rows.

 ```vb